Bizilizi/stereo_reconstruction/README.md

 OpenCV uses dynamic linking which means that some functions that depend on third party libraries might only fail during runtime.
 A quick hack if some kind of error occurs is to simply install all required dependencies using:
 <pre><code> sudo apt-get install libopencv-* </code></pre>
-After that, opencv has to be rebuild and reinstalled.
+After that, opencv has to be rebuilt and reinstalled.

 3. Ceres - TBD